htcondor/htcondor/docs/automated-workflows/dagman-using-other-dags.rst

     Sub-DAGs and Splices can be combined in a single workflow, and to any depth, but be careful to avoid recursion which will cause problems.

-It is recommended to use Splices if the workflow being comprised doesn't require special functionality because splices don't produce the same scaling issue as Sub-DAGs.
+It is recommended to use Splices if the workflow doesn't require special functionality because splices don't produce the same scaling issue as Sub-DAGs.
 When determining how to incorporate DAGs into larger workflows consider the following pros and cons list:

 .. sidebar:: Splice Dependencies